 - go to dashboard to observe current usage; user guest password ndnguest

-#7 Updated by Peter Gusev about 3 years ago
+#7 Updated by Peter Gusev over 3 years ago

 I sketched up a quick bootstrap checklist for ndncon user.
 Plan to publish it on ndncon's wiki soon.
 Let me know if I miss anyting.